don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 TimescaleDB add additional functions.

-The TimescaleDB website has some great documentation about [Advanced Analytic Queries](https://docs.timescale.com/v1.6/using-timescaledb/reading-data#advanced-analytics).
+The TimescaleDB website has some great documentation about [Advanced Analytic Queries](https://docs.timescale.com/latest/using-timescaledb/reading-data#advanced-analytics).
 Many of these queries will work in Posgres.
 The TimescaleDB specific ones are marked with `TSDB Function`.

 The `time_bucket` function allows us to group data into time intervals.
 Previous with Postgres we used `extract` for this.

 Connect

-    psql -h timescale.itpdtd.com -U xx
+    psql -h timescale.dev2db.com -U your-user-name

 Set the timezone